-The school will work with the LA, DFE and the Internet Service Provider to ensure systems to protect pupils are reviewed and improved.

-If staff or pupils discover an unsuitable site, it must be reported to the Designated Safeguarding Lead and logged on CPOMS.

-Senior staff will ensure that regular checks are made to ensure that the filtering methods selected are appropriate, effective and reasonable.
+- The school will work with the LA, DFE and the Internet Service Provider to ensure systems to protect pupils are reviewed and improved. - If staff or pupils discover an unsuitable site, it must be reported to the Designated Safeguarding Lead and logged on a note of concern. - Senior staff will ensure that regular checks are made to ensure that the filtering methods selected are appropriate, effective and reasonable.